-The annual assumptions update took place in Q4 2021.
+The annual assumptions update took place in Q4 2022.
 Multiple updates were made to underwriting assumptions and actuarial models.
 The most relevant are:

-- The unit-linked persistency assumptions were updated.
-The updated assumptions also include an allowance for the anticipated implications of the COVID-19 pandemic on policyholder behaviour. - The maintenance expense assumptions were reviewed to reflect an updated cost analysis and our best estimate view of the effects of a number of cost management initiatives.
+- The SE plc unit-linked persistency assumptions were updated.
+The updated assumptions include allowances for the anticipated impact of the cost of living crisis and Pensions Dashboard on policyholder behaviour. - The maintenance expense assumptions were reviewed to reflect an updated cost analysis and our best estimate view of the effects of a number of cost management initiatives.
+The updated assumptions allow for the impact of +1% overlay to salary inflation to reflect that the salary inflation allowed for in the MTP is a stretching target.

-For other underwriting risks, SE plc manages the risks by regularly reviewing the experience, holding capital to cover the extreme adverse events to ensure policyholder benefits are protected to a high degree, monitoring the risk exposures against risk limits (which are set in accordance to the Risk Appetite), and actively looking for risk mitigation opportunities where appropriate.
+For other underwriting risks, AUK Group manages the risks by regularly reviewing the experience, holding capital to cover the extreme adverse events to ensure policyholder benefits are protected to a high degree, monitoring the risk exposures against risk limits (which are set in accordance with the Risk Appetite), and actively looking for risk mitigation opportunities where appropriate.

-Risk limits are set for each underwriting risk type (mortality, longevity, policyholder behaviour, and expenses) as outlined in Sections B and C. SE plc uses reinsurance transactions with the external market to lower the concentration of certain risks, e.g. through excess of loss or quota share reinsurance contracts.
+Risk limits are set for each underwriting risk type (mortality, longevity, policyholder behaviour, and expenses) as outlined in Sections B and C. AUK Group uses reinsurance transactions with the external market to lower the concentration of certain risks, e.g. through excess of loss or quota share reinsurance contracts, within SE plc.